kristenmills/polymer-rss-example/README.md

-angular-rss
+polymer-rss
 ===========

-Playing around with angular making a simple rss feed.
+Playing around with polymer making a simple rss feed.